fernando-mashimo/github-users-db/README.md

 ### Commander.js (CLI Tool)
 Commander.js is a popular npm package used to build CLI applications in Node.js.
 While it is possible to create a CLI parser using process.argv, Commander.js was chosen for this project due to its reliable and easy-to-use functionality.
 It simplifies command definition, argument handling, and help message display, which helps reducing development time, improves maintainability, and enhances the user experience. 🚀

+- To get to know a litte more about it, visit: [Commander.js](https://www.npmjs.com/package/commander)

 ## Troubleshooting

 - ### Problem: `gh-users` command not found after running `npm link`.